 Experience Analytics captures performance data, environment data, business data, and usability data about your website or mobile app.
 All of this data combined gives you the full picture of your user's experience on your site or mobile app.
 By replaying a visitor session and reporting on visitor you can replay visitor sessions and generate reports on visitor behavior.

-You can parse the data that is captured and use it to identify different user types or segments by using session search.
+You can search the data that is captured and use it to identify different user types or segments by using a session search.
 For example: "I want to see all visitors from the last 30 minutes who abandoned the checkout cart" or "I want to see only those users who browsed our website using a tablet device."
 You can get granular with your searches by creating search conditions based on the various types of data that is captured.